- Anatomy and histology

 Basal cells also appear on the entire epididymis.
 They lie at the base and are considered precursors of the principal cells.
 Apical cells are mostly found in the region of head with numerous mitochondria in cytoplasm.
 The clear cells are present in the tail region.
 They have few microvilli and are considered as active endocytic cells.

 The blood supply to the epididymis is the same as that of the testes, namely the testicular arteries, which enter the scrotum through the spermatic cord.
 These arteries arise from the abdominal aorta and travel in the retroperitoneal space before crossing over the superior surface of the ureters They pass through the deep inguinal ring, and ultimately enter the inguinal canal along with the other components of the spermatic cord.
-These arteries also supply the vas deferens in part, but that also has a separate blood supply.
+These arteries also supply the ductus deferens in part, but that also has a separate blood supply.

 Venous drainage of the epididymis and testes is via a network of veins known as the pampiniform plexus.
 Thee veins also pass in the spermatic cord, with the right network terminating in the inferior vena cava, and the left terminating in the left renal vein.